symfony/webpack-encore/README.rst

     ./node_modules/.bin/webpack-dev-server --hot --inline

-Make sure you've activate the :ref:`manifest.json versioning <load-manifest-files>` when linking to your assets.
+Make sure you've activated the :ref:`manifest.json versioning <load-manifest-files>` when linking to your assets.

 That's it!
 Now, modify a CSS file - you should see your browser